alessandrobelli/broller/README.md

 ## Security

-If you discover any security related issues, please email info@alessandrobelli.it instead of using the issue tracker.
+If you discover any security related issues, please email alessandrobelli90@gmail.com instead of using the issue tracker.

 ## Credits